 Nesis has a pretty low power consumption.
 So, you may try to activate Nesis after main switch and once Nesis is running, you start cranking the engine.
-This works well in vast majority of cases.
+This works well in vast majority of cases when battery is in good condition.